HISPlayer/UnityAndroid-SDK/oculus.md

-# Oculus Integration
+# Oculus Integration (Deprecated)

-Integrate HISPlayer SDK with the Oculus environment.
+In this tutorial we will explain how to integrated HISPlayer SDK with the deprecated [OculusIntegration.unitypackage](https://developer.oculus.com/downloads/package/unity-integration/).

-The **Meta XR All-in-One SDK** is available since November 13th, 2023, but in this tutorial we will explain how to use the old [OculusIntegration.unitypackage](https://developer.oculus.com/downloads/package/unity-integration/).
+If you need the latest **Meta XR All-in-One SDK** integration (available since November 13th 2023), please refer to the following documentation:[HISPlayer MetaXR Integration](./metaxr.md)

 First, please configure the Unity project for Oculus by following this [Tutorial](https://developer.oculus.com/documentation/unity/unity-tutorial-hello-vr/).
 In the **Step 4.
-Import Meta XR All-in-One SDK from the Unity Asset Store**, please, import the Oculus Integration package instead and accept all the pop-ups in order to config properly the SDK.
+Import Meta XR All-in-One SDK from the Unity Asset Store**, instead of importing Meta XR All-in-One SDK, please import the Oculus Integration package instead and accept all the pop-ups in order to config properly the SDK.

 - **Assets > Import Package > Custom Package > OculusIntegration.unitypackage**